nuchs/toys/hangman/notes/notes5.md

 Hangman 0.1
 ```

-I honestlt can't remember another time when it's been this easy to get
+I honestly can't remember another time when it's been this easy to get
 the argument parsing working on a program.

 ## The proverbial fan